-- 33.The EBA assessed the issue of the one cent floor (for each note) for the write-down of some instruments that have been issued.
+- 35. The EBA assessed the issue of the one cent floor (for each note) for the write-down of some instruments that have been issued.
 This type of provision states that the principal amount of the instrument will never be reduced below one cent.
-It appears that there might be a commercial/civil law issue behind this, namely that the instrument would legally disappear if written down to zero. - 34.
-However, it might be thought that an instrument with such a feature could not fully be written down, and therefore the condition laid down in Article 54(4) of the CRR would not be met. - 35.The EBA considers that the instrument can still be seen as being able to be fully written down, under the condition that the amount that cannot be written down (e.g. one cent per note) is not included in AT1 capital.
+It appears that there might be a commercial/civil law issue behind this, namely that the instrument would legally disappear if written down to zero. - 36.
+However, it might be thought that an instrument with such a feature could not fully be written down, and therefore the condition laid down in Article 54(4) of the CRR would not be met. - 37.The EBA considers that the instrument can still be seen as being able to be fully written down, under the condition that the amount that cannot be written down (e.g. one cent per note) is not included in AT1 capital.
 Alternatively, it may be possible to use reserves to avoid an explicit floor to the write-down of an instrument.
 In practice, this means that if the instruments are written down to zero, one cent per note is taken out of reserves/retained earnings and assigned to each AT1 note.
-In this case, the instrument would also be considered as being able to be fully written down, on condition that the amount that cannot be written down (e.g. one cent per note) is not included in CET1 capital (more specifically in the reserves/retained earnings). - 36.In any case, the maximum floor should be the one required by commercial/civil law (assuming that this would be an insignificant amount). - 37.
+In this case, the instrument would also be considered as being able to be fully written down, on condition that the amount that cannot be written down (e.g. one cent per note) is not included in CET1 capital (more specifically in the reserves/retained earnings).

+- 38.In any case, the maximum floor should be the one required by commercial/civil law (assuming that this would be an insignificant amount). - 39.
 Some provisions specify that there would be a permanent write-down rather than a conversion in the event that an institution is unable to deliver the CET1 instruments that the instruments would have been converted into.
 This provision could be used if necessary, to address any concerns about the feasibility of conversion in the longer term, which is prudent as AT1 instruments are perpetual.
 This clause merely states that in the worst case scenario, there will still be loss absorption in the form of a permanent write-down, on condition that this type of clause does not contradict Article 54(6) of the CRR that requires authorised capital to be at all times sufficient to ensure the conversion.
-In other words, this type of clause is acceptable only if it does not entail relaxing the requirements for the conversion but simply guarantees that loss absorption would happen in different possible situations. - 38.A reference to prior loss absorbing instruments, where the conversion or write-down of the AT1 instrument is linked to the prior activation of a similar mechanism for other instruments, including senior instruments can be problematic.
+In other words, this type of clause is acceptable only if it does not entail relaxing the requirements for the conversion but simply guarantees that loss absorption would happen in different possible situations.
+Another form of that provision, which is deemed to be equivalent, waives the obligations of the issuer before conversion with respect to repayment of the principal amount of the AT1 instruments and to payment of interest or any other amount in respect of those instruments. - 40.A reference to prior loss absorbing instruments, where the conversion or write-down of the AT1 instrument is linked to the prior activation of a similar mechanism for other instruments, including senior instruments can be problematic.
 The EBA considers that there should be an additional provision in the contract specifying that if there is any issue with the senior instruments and that they are not converted or written down for any reason, this should not prevent the AT1 instrument itself being converted or written down.
-More generally, write-down/conversion should not be linked to any event other than a breach of the trigger.
+More generally, a conversion or write-down of the instrument should only depend on a breach of the trigger and should not be prevented by any other event.